goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 This is a fabulous [blog](https://towardsdatascience.com/sentencepiece-tokenizer-demystified-d0a3aac19b15/) on the topic, it explains everything along with the implementation code.
 Consider checking it out.

-"""
-SentencePiece addresses the fact that not all languages use spaces to separate words.
-Instead, SentencePiece treats the input as a raw input stream which includes the space in the set of characters to use.
-Then it can use the Unigram algorithm to construct the appropriate vocabulary.
-"""

-"""
+This sub-section will be the shortest even though this section is about sentencepiece, you know why? well because sentencepiece is not a tokenizer at all, it's a pre-tokenization algorithm used in conjucture with unigram or BPE.

-All tokenization algorithms described so far have the same problem: It is assumed that the input text uses spaces to separate words.
+All tokenization methods talked about so far have the same problem, they assume that the input text uses spaces to separate words.
 However, not all languages use spaces to separate words.
 One possible solution is to use language specific pre-tokenizers, e.g. XLM uses a specific Chinese, Japanese, and Thai pre-tokenizer.
-To solve this problem more generally, SentencePiece: A simple and language independent subword tokenizer and detokenizer for Neural Text Processing (Kudo et al., 2018) treats the input as a raw input stream, thus including the space in the set of characters to use.
+To solve this problem more generally, SentencePiece treats the input as a raw input stream, thus including the space in the set of characters to use.
 It then uses the BPE or unigram algorithm to construct the appropriate vocabulary.

-The XLNetTokenizer uses SentencePiece for example, which is also why in the example earlier the "▁" character was included in the vocabulary.
 Decoding with SentencePiece is very easy since all tokens can just be concatenated and "▁" is replaced by a space.

 All transformers models in the library that use SentencePiece use it in combination with unigram.
-Examples of models using SentencePiece are ALBERT, XLNet, Marian, and T5.
+Examples of models using SentencePiece are ALBERT, XLNet, LLama2, etc.

-"""
+Well that is all there is to know about SentencePiece really, if you want to know how it is implemented you can check out the blog I mentioned above.

 ### BERT